viant/smirror/README.md

 When destination is a message bus, you have to specify split option, when data is published to destination path defined by split template.
 Source attribute is added:
-For example if original resource xx://mybucket/data/p11/events.csv is splitted twice,  two messages are published with data payload and /data/p11/0001_events.csv and /data/p11/0002_events.csv source attribute resepectivelly.
+For example if original resource xx://mybucket/data/p11/events.csv is divided into 2 parts,  two messages are published with data payload and /data/p11/0001_events.csv and /data/p11/0002_events.csv source attribute respectively.

 **Payload substitution:**